ndlib/cogitate/README.md

 * Communication Channels
   * For a given Agent what are their communication vectors (i.e. Email, Phone #, Twitter handle)
   * What is the primary email address for a given Agent
+* Client library
+  * Decode the JSON Web Token (JWT) into a "User" object and related information
+    * Levarage RSA public key for decoding the JWT

 ### Phase 2